Iunius118/cc-dbp-lite/docs/mod_description.md

   - Returns - [table] The Prepared Statement table containing functions that wraps Connection, PreparedStatement, and ParameterMetaData of Java Database Connectivity
 - closeAll()
   - Releases all connections and resources to the database from this computer immediately
+- getName()
+  - Retrieves the name of this database storage
+  - This name helps players identify the database storage, but is not an identifier of the database
+  - Returns - [string | nil] The database storage name
+- setName(name)
+  - Renames this database storage
+  - This name helps players identify the database storage, but is not an identifier of the database
+  - name - [string] A new name to set

 Note that a connection to a database will be automatically closed if it has been open for more than 5 minutes.